 Have a look at this list of the festivals in October and plan a holiday in India accordingly.
-But before that, take a note of the dates of these festivals in 2020:
+But before that, take note of the dates of these festivals in 2021!

 - Samsara Himalaya Yoga Festival – To be announced

 - Rajasthan International Folk Festival – 29th October – 2nd November

 - Marwar Festival – 12th October – 13th October

 Religious Festivals In October In India

 Here are some of the best and famous festivals celebrated in the month of October all over India with much grandeur and joy.